gracelang/language/website/tutorial/variables/scope.md

 A _declaration_ introduces a new name.
 That obviously includes `var`, `def` and `method` declarations.
-It also includes `import` declarations, since they introduce a _nickname_ for the imported module object, and `dialect` declarations, since they introduce a whole bunch of names by logically embedding the current module inside the the dialect module.
+It also includes `import` declarations, since they introduce a _nickname_ for the imported module object, and `dialect` declarations, since they introduce a whole bunch of names by logically enclosing the current module with the dialect module.

 All of these names are meaningful throughout the whole of the module that you are writing.
 We say that the _scope_ of each of these names is the whole module.